-If you get a conflict and decide that you want to throw out your changes, you can merely copy one of the temporary 5And if you ask them for it, they may very well ride you out of town on a rail.

-files created by Subversion over the file in your working copy:
+If you get a conflict and decide that you want to throw out your changes, you can merely copy one of the temporary files created by Subversion over the file in your working copy:

 '''

 $ svn update

 C sandwich.txt

 Updated to revision 2.

 $ ls sandwich.

 sandwich.txt sandwich.txt.mine sandwich.txt.r2 sandwich.txt.r1

 $ cp sandwich.txt.r2 sandwich.txt

 $ svn resolved sandwich.txt

 '''